zdharma-continuum/zinit/README.md

 lags, freezes, etc. – the command line is fully usable while the plugins are being loaded.

+Zsh 5.3 or greater is required.
 To use this Turbo Mode add `wait` ice to the target plugin in one of following ways:

 ```SystemVerilog
 PS1="READY > "